 Follow the uncomfortable rule.
 The uncomfortable rule means you and your roommate agree to share what makes you uncomfortable within 24/48 hours of the problem.
 You do it face-to-face; not a text, not on Instagram, not on Snapchat.
 If you can’t share it, find someone to help you share it.
 Do you agree to follow the uncomfortable rule?

 Follow these three rules and you’ll avoid being the roommate from hell, and hopefully, living with one.

-It’s the end of your first year in college- how did you make your five new closest friends?
+It’s the end of your first year in college- how did you make your friends?
 Where are the three places on campus in which you made these new friends?
 How long did it take to make these friends?
-Think about how you made your closest friends in high school.
+To help, think about how you made your closest friends in high school.
 Find places on campus where you can sweat, play, pray, live, learn, lead, love, and work with interesting people.
 Tell your story as if it’s already happened; then, you will know what you want and come up with a plan to get it.
 This isn’t just a plan for how to make friends, it’s how to create a life you love on campus.

 Sign Up for the Latest College Ave News